 Communication, Education & Public Awareness

-Implementing the Convention and realizing its core objectives requires the involvement of an active and informed citizenry, who are educated as to the relevence of biodiversity to their lives.
+Implementing the Convention and realizing its core objectives requires the involvement of an active and informed citizenry, who are educated as to the relevance of biodiversity to their lives.
 In this respect, communication, education and public awareness (CEPA) are core components of any national and international implementation strategy.
 Given the complex nature of biodiversity science and policy, the task is to find elegant and straightforward explanations on the relevance of biodiversity, and the work of the Convention, to the daily lives of citizens and stakeholders around the world.

 One of the main instruments for CEPA is the International Day for Biological Diversity, which is celebrated every year on 22 May.